willyfox07/Employees_data_base/documentation/Software Requirements Specifications.md

 - Employee name;
 - Employee surname;
-- Hiring date - date when employee was hired;
+- Date of birth - date when employee was born;
 - Position held - what position employee does;
-- Department - which department does the employee belong to.
+- Department - which department does the employee belong to;
+- Salary - what salary does the employee receive.

 **Constrains for data validation:**

 - Employee name - maximum length of 90 characters;
 - Employee surname - maximum length of 90 characters;
-- Hiring date - format dd/mm/yyyy;
+- Date of birth - format dd/mm/yyyy;
 - Position held - maximum length of 90 characters;
-- Department - maximum length of 90 characters.
+- Department - maximum length of 90 characters;
+- Salary - maximum length of 40 characters.

 ### 1.4 Removing employee